erkannt/momentum-control-for-crane-load-stabilization-dissertation/text/80_appendix.md

 For the SPCMG to work as intended we need to maintain the symmetry between the two giros.
 This is usually achieved by linking the two gimbals mechanically and using a single actuator.
-The use of a mechanical linkage is simple to implement and offers the added benefit of dealing with the reaction torque caused by motion of the base system (see discussion in ???).
+The use of a mechanical linkage is simple to implement and offers the added benefit of dealing with the reaction torque caused by motion of the base system (see discussion in @Sec:cmg-dynamics)

 Given that our prototype should later be extended to a four CMG roof array we opted to enforce the SPCMG symmetry with a control loop.
 The controller applies a proportional gain of the difference in angle between the two gimbals to the desired gimbal velocity.